pendle-finance/external-integration/README.md

  - chainId: chainId of the integrated assets
  - address: Address of the integrated assets (PT token address for PT integrations, LP token address for LP integration, etc)
  - integrationUrl: Link to the page that integrated the asset
- - description: Description of the asset
+ - description: Description of the asset (max 120 characters).

 ### Example